The Commonplace

 Tingxuan Tang, N. Janis, Kalyn Asher Montague, Kevin Eykholt, Dhilung Kirat, Youngja Park, Jiyong Jang, Adwait Nadkarni, Yue Xiao · Fetched March 18, 2026

-semantic_scholar descriptive medium evidence 8/10 relevance Source
+semantic_scholar descriptive medium evidence 8/10 relevance Full text usable extracted full text Source PDF

 In a live CTF, human teams delegated increasingly to an instrumented AI but were bottlenecked by poor prompting and context specification, while self-directed autonomous agents that generated their own prompts outperformed most human teams and placed second overall.